tonych17/tonych17.github.io/index.md

 >_With Ying Yuan_<br />_Empirical Economics.
 Under Review._

+2. Investor Attention, Market Volatility and Price Jump: New evidence from the ChiNext
+>_With Ying Yuan_<br />_Economics Letters.
+Under Review._

-2. Can investor attention help to predict stock market volatility?
+3. Can investor attention help to predict stock market volatility?
 An empirical research based on Chinese stock market high-frequency data
 >_With Ying Yuan, and Wen Zeng_<br />_Chinese Journal of Management Science.
 Forthcoming._

-3. Multifractal volatility forecast of Chinese stock market based on high-frequency data
+4. Multifractal volatility forecast of Chinese stock market based on high-frequency data
 >_With Ying Yuan, and Xintian Zhuang_<br />_System Engineering Theory and Practice.
 Forthcoming._